-The California Department of Rehabilitation (DOR) website is designed to be a model of accessibility and ensure we meet the access needs of any site visitor.
+The California Department of Rehabilitation (DOR) website strives to be a model of accessibility that meets the access needs of any site visitor.
 DOR has implemented the strict guidelines set forth by the World Wide Web Consortium (W3C) and the US Department of Justice (DOJ).
 The website meets most of the W3C Web Content Accessibility Guidelines 1.0 (WCAG 1.0 - Priority 1, Priority 2, and most of Priority 3) and all of the DOJ Section 508 guidelines.

 One of the pillars of accessible web design is using defaults and certain design elements that can be adjusted by the end user.
 This kind of design permits visitors to adjust font size, contrast, and customize other elements to meet their particular viewing needs.
 Information on some of our special access features, and how to work with custom settings are described below.